 About Your E/One Grinder Pump

-The E/One Sewer system consists of a grinder pump installed at your home (either in the basement or in the yard) that grinds up wastewater and pumps it to treatment or a sewer main.
-An E/One Sewer system offers lower cost, less disruption to the landscape, greater reliability and protection for the environment.
+The grinder pump installed at your home (either in the basement or in the yard) grinds up wastewater and pumps it to a septic tank (or other treatment system) or a sewer main.
+E/One Sewer systems offer lower costs, less disruption to the landscape, greater reliability and protection for the environment.

 Grinder Pump Service and Repair

 Under normal household use, you should not need service for several years.
 Visit our grinder pump service page for to find an authorized E/One grinder pump service provider.